 Digital transformation is a complex team effort across business and IT, requiring end-to-end application management and awareness.
-AppDynamics® provides IT teams the application-layer visibility and monitoring required in an intent-based architecture to validate that IT and business policies are being implemented across the network.
+AppDynamics® provides IT teams with the application-layer visibility and monitoring required in an intent-based architecture to validate that IT and business policies are being implemented across the network.
 Cisco ACI and AppDynamics integration provides dynamic correlation between application and network constructs.
-This combined solution provides high-quality application performance monitoring, richer diagnostic capability for application and network performance, and faster root-cause analysis of problems, with fast triage, sent quickly to appropriate team members – for example, does a given problem pertain to an application or to the network?
+This combined solution provides high-quality application performance monitoring, a richer diagnostic capability for application and network performance, and faster root-cause analysis of problems, with fast triage, sent quickly to appropriate team members – for example, whether a given problem pertains to an application or to the network.

 This integration does the following:

 ● Dynamically maps the application and service components to the Cisco ACI network elements, thus providing a shared view of the application and infrastructure across teams

 ● Provides a dynamic view of application use in the infrastructure for the network operations team

 ● Provides a cross-launch for application teams to correlate network and application fault and performance data